timescale/docs.timescale.com-content/api.md

 |---|---|
 | `table_name` | Hypertable name from which to drop chunks.
 If not supplied, all hypertables are affected.
 | `schema_name` | Schema name of the hypertable from which to drop chunks.
 Defaults to `public`.

+The `older_than` can be specified in two ways:

+- **interval type**: The cut-off point is computed as `now() - older_than`.
+An error will be returned if an interval is supplied and the time column is not one of a TIMESTAMP, TIMESTAMPTZ, or DATE.

+- **timestamp, date, or integer type**: The cut-off point is explicitly given as a TIMESTAMP / TIMESTAMPTZ / DATE or as a SMALLINT / INT / BIGINT.
+The choice of timestamp or integer should generally follow the type of the hypertable's time column.

 #### Sample Usage